Internet Shutdowns Blog

 October 11, 2023

 Mobile internet was suspended in Manipur for another 5 days, till 16th October.
-The shutdown order was a result of state’s attempt to curb transmission of images, hate speech and videos to incite violence.
+The shutdown order was a result of the state’s attempt to curb the transmission of images, hate speech, and videos to incite violence.

 October 16, 2023